 The juice is pumped through a filter to ensure there is no contamination before being bottled.

-The juice is then gently pasteurised to kill any bacteria which gives it an 18 month lifespan.
+The juice is then gently pasteurised to give it an 18 to 24 month lifespan.

 Photograph by Fiona at Anoif Photography

-The bottles are then fed through the labelling machine which heat shrinks a security seal onto the top of the bottle and puts the label on.
+The bottles are then fed through the labelling machine which puts the label on and prints the batch and best before date onto the bottle.

 The juice is then boxed up and is ready for dispatch to our lovely customers and distributors.